This typo gave me some laugh.

 Starting with PHPFarm, we need Git installed in order to check it out.
 If you don’t have it installed:

 Now create a directory in which PHP versions will reside.
-The directory of my liking is /usr/local/php, so I will use that.
-You can of course change that.
+The directory of my liking is /usr/local/php

 Clone the phpfarm repository.